Ecquus/imageEditor/README.md

 # imageEditor

-    A minimalistic image editor written in C++ using Qt and OpenGL.
+    A simple image editor written in C++ using Qt and OpenGL.